Eswatini entry requirements for Ghana passport holders

 Must be valid for the duration of your stay

-Your Ghanaian passport must be valid for at least the length of your stay in Eswatini.
-Eswatini does not enforce a strict 6-month validity rule, but airlines may ask for it at check-in.
-Carry a photocopy of your passport bio page separately.
+Your Ghanaian passport needs to be valid for the entire time you plan to stay in Eswatini.
+Eswatini does not enforce a strict 6-month validity rule, but airlines may ask for at least 6 months — check with your carrier before departure.

 Required